lee-lindley/PdfGen/README.md

 use of bind placeholders instead of direct string substitution in your pl/sql block.
-We follow the original convention for substitution strings in the text provided to built-in header and footer procedures, but internally rather than directly to the block.
+We follow the original convention for substitution strings in the text provided to built-in header and footer procedures, but internally rather than directly to the anonymous block.
 You will be providing positional bind placeholders for EXECUTE IMMEDIATE in the PL/SQL block strings you add to page_procs.
-This eliminates a nagging problem with quoting as well as eliminating potential for sql injection.
+This solves a nagging problem with quoting as well as eliminating potential of sql injection.
 Example:

     PdfGen.set_page_proc(
         q'[BEGIN